 Moodle has two primary activities that can be used as platforms for assessments: Quiz and Assignment.
 Both have strengths and weaknesses.
-Additionally, Google Assignment is a more recent alternative.
+Additionally, Google Assignment is available.
 For more information on all options, please watch the video on designing assessments in Moodle.

 Quiz

 The Quiz activity offers an extremely powerful and flexible system with which to design largely traditional assessments, and is useful when the goal is to develop an assessment that closely resembles a typical “paper based” quiz or exam.
-For more information, we recommend the excellent documentation on Quiz at UMass.
+For more information, we recommend the Moodle Quiz documentation.
 Some advantages include:

 • the ability to provide a timed assessment within a broader window (i.e., a student can take the quiz anytime within a 3-day period, but when started only has 30 minutes to complete it)